 Photo: iStock Mlharing

 Studying Arctic Grayling in our Peace Region

-Snorkeling counts of Arctic grayling in long-term index sections of the Parsnip River Watershed were the highest on record for five of the six sites surveyed.
-This project uses snorkeling surveys to describe the distribution of critical Arctic grayling habitats and abundance in the Missinka River Watershed for the first time.
+Snorkelling counts of Arctic grayling in long-term index sections of the Parsnip River Watershed were the highest on record for five of the six sites surveyed.
+This project uses snorkelling surveys to describe the distribution of critical Arctic grayling habitats and abundance in the Missinka River Watershed for the first time.
 Check out the snorkellers in action!

 Identifying opportunities for wetland restoration Four wetlands in the Finlay Reach of the Williston Reservoir have been assessed to help understand the distribution of wetlands prior to inundation and identify potential restoration options.
 At three […]

 Motus Wildlife Tracking System: Peace Basin expansion Data collection about birds and bats in the Peace Region got a boost from seven new receiver stations detecting birds and bats affixed with radio transmitters.
 A better […]